sCrypt-Inc/boilerplate/README.md

 unlocking txid:    c60b57e93551a6c52282801130649c6a97edcca5d2b28b8b4ae2afe0ee59bf79
 Succeeded on testnet
 ```
 It is **strongly recommended** to test your contract on testnet first, before deploying it on mainnet.
-Default deployment is on testnet.
+By default, deployment is on testnet.
 To switch to mainnet, simply modify `API_PREFIX` in `helper.js`.
 ```javascript
 const API_PREFIX = 'https://api.whatsonchain.com/v1/bsv/main'
 // const API_PREFIX = 'https://api.whatsonchain.com/v1/bsv/test' for Testnet
 // const API_PREFIX = 'https://api.whatsonchain.com/v1/bsv/stn' for Scaling Test Net
 ```
 Before deploying a contract, make sure the latest contract has been compiled to a [description json file](https://github.com/scrypt-sv/scryptlib#contract-description-file), which is what will get deployed.
 This could be done automatically by running a daemon process with command `npm run watch`.
 It will monitor a contract file's change and recompile it when necessary.
-All generated description files are located at `deployments/fixture/autoGen`.
+All generated description files are located at `testnet/fixture/autoGen`.
 Make sure it's up to date with the contract before deployment.

-### deploy by using **sCrypt IDE** [deploy feature](https://scrypt-ide.readthedocs.io/en/latest/deploy.html)
+### Deploy by using **sCrypt IDE** [deploy feature](https://scrypt-ide.readthedocs.io/en/latest/deploy.html)

 IDE provides a universal UI interface.
-You can deploy the contract with one click by simply filling in the relevant parameters, and you can call the public function of the contract with the click of a button without writing a line of code.
+You can deploy the contract with one click by simply filling in the relevant parameters.
+You can call the public function of the contract with the click of a button without writing a line of code.

 ![Screenshot](https://scrypt-ide.readthedocs.io/en/latest/_images/deploy_demo.gif)